Neoplasm, hard and soft tissue, benign — VA Rating Criteria (38 CFR DC 9917)

 Secondary conditions caused or aggravated by Neoplasm, hard and soft tissue, benign may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Neoplasm, hard and soft tissue, benign?
+What evidence supports a higher rating for Neoplasm, hard and soft tissue, benign?

 Get a Personalized Rating Analysis